KenKundert/avendesora/doc/index.rst

             script='{username}{tab}{passcode}{return}'
         )
         questions = [
-            Question('What city were you born in?')
+            Question('City in which you were born?')
             Question('What was the name of you high school?')
         ]
         pin = PIN(length=4)